-For 2022, our compensation program included three primary components:
+For 2023, our compensation program included four primary elements:

 Element Purpose Base Salary Base salary is designed to provide our NEOs with a predictable level of compensation for the day-to-day performance of their roles.
-Base salaries are set at a level designed to remain competitive in a given market to ensure predictable income so that employees, including our NEOs, are sufficiently compensated on a day-to-day basis and are not overly dependent on the achievement of performance bonus award targets or equity appreciation in a way that might encourage excessive risk taking to achieve goals.
-Equity Awards with Time-Based Vesting ("Time-Based RSUs") Restricted stock unit ("RSU") awards granted with time-based vesting are intended to align the interests of our NEOs with that of our stockholders and to encourage retention.
-We grant RSUs in connection with an NEO's commencement of employment and may award additional grants on an annual basis for retention purposes.
-Equity Awards That Are Granted after Achievement of Performance Goals ("PSUs") Performance bonus program under dollar-denominated targets and maximums are established and RSUs are granted after achievement of key goals related to our development and certification timelines.
-These goals, which are the same for all employees, including our NEOs, are designed to reward and focus the efforts of all employees in these areas.
+Base salaries are set at a level designed to remain competitive in a given market to ensure predictable income so that our NEOs are sufficiently compensated on a day-to-day basis and are not overly dependent on the achievement of performance bonus award targets or equity appreciation in a way that might encourage excessive risk taking to achieve our goals.
+Equity Awards That Are Granted upon Achievement of Performance Goals ("PSUs") We maintained a performance bonus program under which dollar-denominated targets and maximums were established and restricted stock units ("RSUs") were granted after the achievement of key goals related to our development and certification timelines.
+These goals, which were the same for all employees, including our NEOs, were designed to reward and focus the efforts of all employees in these areas.